-Artists’ commissions to explore artificial intelligence, blockchain and other technological concerns
+Artists’ commissioned to explore artificial intelligence, blockchain and other technological concerns

-We are delighted to announce the selection of five artists from across the UK who have been commissioned to produce large scale technology-themed works for a major public showcase in 2019.
+Collusion has commissioned five amazing artists from across the UK to produce large scale technology-themed works for a major public showcase in 2019.
 The showcase, which will take place in Cambridge next spring is the final phase of the three year in_collusion programme.

 Selected from more than 120 submissions, artists Above&Below, Adham Faramawy, Crowded Room, DDBC and Jo Lawrence have been chosen for their unconventional artistic practices, creative experimentation and their capacity to engage with some of the biggest technological issues of the moment.
 Each will work with Collusion over the course of 2018 as part of an enhanced period of research and development to devise new works relating to one of three themes: artificial intelligence, data culture, and virtual/mixed/augmented reality.